FISHARMNIC/docs/resources/pages/Types/Types.md

 ## Special

 ```
-string: Same as p8 except allows for special functionality in printing.
-Default for literals
+string   : Same as p8 except allows for special functionality in printing.
+Can be dynamically allocated
-any   : !!
-Still in development !!
+conststr : Same as str except for string literals
+array    : Same as `p32:dynamic` except quicker notation.
+Value be allocated dynamically
+array16  : Same as above but `p16:dynamic`
+array8   : Same as above but `p8:dynamic`

+any     : Accepts any 32-bit type without warning
 smart   : !!
 Still in development !!
 ```

 ## Formats